jamesdeluk/hugo/content/posts/contemplations-and-society/thoughts.md

 - Cory Allen’s [Luminosity](https://open.spotify.com/album/3TJueIbMYvSK4XC2hlgMAJ?si=5m79bT6cQKGyKZ1RwNkD9A) or [Stillness](https://open.spotify.com/track/7I11UL0IAOFFaSdYFNNBWK?si=b4e5e1ce2f1b42b1) are wonderful for [NSDR](https://youtu.be/AKGrmY8OSHM)-style motionlessness.
 - Have two diaries: 1, a written fact-based log of what took place; 2: an audio recording for  feelings and emotions.
 - When meditating/relaxing and you catch yourself with a thought, track back to see what initiated it.
 For example, I recently caught myself thinking of a movie.
 Tracking back, I realised the path was: movie ← activity in the movie ← item involved in that activity ← the sensation of my foot touching that item.
+- Don't “quick check” anything such as emails or social media before a planned meditation session - you might see something important and feel the need to sort it otherwise you'd be distracted.
+But almost nothing can be so urgent it can't be done 10mins later.

+## Health, wellbeing, and relationships

+- When you're ill, your body is already busy fighting.
+It's not uncommon for you to catch something else at the same time, or soon after.
+Don't panic.
+You're not dying.
+- Curiosity can cause overwhelm.
+There’s simply too much to learn, watch, listen, read - especially in the modern world.
+For me, this makes it hard to relax, as I feel like it’s a waste of my limited time - although I rationally know relaxation is important.
+I still don’t have the solution to this.
+More meditation is a technique I’m testing.
+- Consuming media can be a form of self-medication against loneliness.
+People want to laugh, and statistics show we rarely laugh when we’re alone but often do with others.
+Watching TV or listening to podcasts of people talking and laughing and having fun makes you feel you’re part of it - but you’re not.
+This self-medication only works for very short periods, if at all.
+Social media works in a similar way.
+- Males tend to bond slowly through shared time doing activities.
+Women tend to bond through conversations.
+The former is an emphasis on time; the latter of intensity.
+As such, making male friendships can be more difficult.

 ## Skills and learning